New mom battling COVID needs lung transplant weeks after giving birth - NewsBreak

 Due to her pregnancy, Acuna was not put on a ventilator and other necessary methods of treatment because doctors didn’t want to hurt the baby.
 Her family wasn’t allowed to be by her side because of hospital COVID guidelines.

 Acuna is in need of a lung transplant.
 Her family says she was the perfect candidate.
 She passed all the necessary tests and her insurance would approve her transplant.
-In the eleventh hour, Medicaid changed its mind.
+In the eleven-hour Medicaid changed their minds.

 Now the family is trying to raise $2,500,000 so they can pay for this surgery out of pocket and Acuna can see her baby.